apache/pulsar/site2/docs/schema-overview.md

 ### Consumer side

-This diagram illustrates how does Schema work on the consumer side.
+This diagram illustrates how schema works on the consumer side.

 ![Schema works at the consumer side](/assets/schema-consumer.png)